 We are soliciting applications from post-doctoral level scientists interested in expanding our knowledge in areas of porous media physics, materials sciences, soft and condensed matter, continuum mechanics, mathematical and computational modeling, and/or NMR and MRI physics.
 A strong interest and background in mathematical physics is highly desirable.

 We are seeking post-doctoral level scientists, in conjunction with the Perinatology Research Branch (PRB), NICHD, interested in developing and implementing novel MRI methods to assess fetal brain structure and function in health and disease.
-Work in this area would be performed in association with Drs.
-Roberto Romero (NICHD) and Mark Haacke (Wayne State University), primarily in Detroit, Michigan.
-Potential clinical applications include detection of ischemia/stroke, brainstem abnormalities, placental imaging, cerebral palsy, IUGR, etc. Knowledge of MRI physics and prior pulse sequence programming experience with GE, Siemens, and/or Philips clinical MRI scanners are highly desirable.
+Work in this area would be performed in close collaboration with Drs.
+Roberto Romero (NICHD) and Mark Haacke (Wayne State University), and may entail working in Detroit, Michigan as well as Bethesda, MD.
+Potential clinical applications include detection or assessment of ischemia/stroke, brainstem abnormalities, placental imaging, cerebral palsy, IUGR, cortical dysplasia, etc. Knowledge of MRI physics and prior pulse sequence programming experience with GE, Siemens, and/or Philips clinical MRI scanners is highly desirable.

-The Post-Doctoral Fellowship appointment within the NIH Intramural Research Program (IRP) is made under an Intramural Research Training Award (IRTA) mechanism for US citizens or permanent residents, or under a Visiting Fellow (VF) award mechanism for non-US citizens.
+The Post-Doctoral Fellowship appointment within the NIH Intramural Research Program (IRP) is made under an Intramural Research Training Award (IRTA) mechanism (for US citizens or permanent residents), or under a Visiting Fellow (VF) award mechanism (for non-US citizens).
 The duration of Post-Doctoral Fellowship appointments can be for up to five years.
-Some applicants may qualify for an additional three-year appointment as a Research Fellow (RF).
+Some applicants may qualify for an additional three-year extended appointment as a Research Fellow (RF).
 Applicants must possess a Ph.D. or D.Sc. in physics, medical physics, electrical engineering, applied mathematics, or a related field, and/or an M.D. degree, and must have completed fewer than five years of prior post-doctoral research training.

-Interested applicants should first contact Dr. Peter Basser (firstname.lastname@example.org).
-Successful applicants will be required to submit: (1) a curriculum vitae (CV), (2) a bibliography, (3) a cover letter with a brief description of his/her research interests and experiences, and (4) a list of at least three references that includes their mailing addresses, telephone numbers, and e-mail addresses.
-Additional information and useful links about NIH Post-Doctoral Fellowship training positions can be found at https://www.training.nih.gov/resources/faqs/postdoc_irp.
+Interested applicants should contact Dr. Peter Basser (email@example.com).
+Successful applicants will eventually be required to submit: (1) a curriculum vitae (CV), (2) a bibliography, (3) a cover letter with a brief description of his/her research interests and experiences, and (4) a list of at least three references, which includes their mailing addresses, telephone numbers, and e-mail addresses.
+Additional information and useful links about NIH Post-Doctoral Fellowship training positions can be found at https://www.training.nih.gov/postdoctoral/vf.asp.

-The NIH is dedicated to building an inclusive and diverse community in its training and employment programs.
+The NIH is dedicated to building an inclusive and diverse community of scientists in its training and employment programs.

 Peter J. Basser, Ph.D.